 Together they form Shakespeare to Hiphop: a literary performance group that uses poems, story telling, rap, songs and contemporary music to promote interest in the works,history and continuing influence of William Shakespeare and help students and audiences of all ages cultivate and nurture a love of words and an understanding of the power of language.

-Rev. Hank Pierce (rhymes with nurse) comes from old Yankee stock and before ministry spent the 1980s as part of the Boston punk scene, including as a roadie traveling the US and Europe.
-Ordained in ’99 Hank has served our churches in, Auburn, Me, Medford, Westford, Milton and is the candidate at the UU Church of Reading.
+Rev. Hank Peirce (rhymes with nurse) comes from old Yankee stock and before ministry spent the 1980s as part of the Boston punk scene, including as a roadie traveling the US and Europe.
+Ordained in ’99 Hank has served our churches in, Auburn, Me, Medford, Westford, Milton and is currently the settled minister at the Unitarian Universalist Church of Reading.

 Talk Title: Softball Star

 How playing softball with a bunch of kids in a graveyard taught me not to take leadership styles so seriously and to learn to love the game.